Shuja al-Khwarazmi

 The Early life of Shuja is unclear because the Early life of Al-Mutawakkil is obscure, as he played no role in political affairs until the death of his older half-brother, al-Wathiq, in August 847.
 When her son became Caliph, he gave his mother Shuja, a degree of financial power to the extent that she had about 500,000 dinar and several pieces of land; however, there is no mention in sources that she had any political power.
 Shortly after her son became Caliph, Shuja decided to perform hajj.

 Shuja was generous, when she went on the pilgrimage, Al-Mutawakkil accompanied her to bid her goodbye.
 When she reached Kufa she ordered that each of the Abbasid (descendants of Abbas) and the Talibid men (descendants of Abu Talib) were to receive one thousand dinars while every women was to receive five hundred dinars, while every men from Al-Muhajirin was to receive a hundred dinars, while every women was to receive ten dinars.
 She left behind fifty thousand dinars and more than a million dinar worth jewelry.

-Shuja died in June–July 861.
+Shuja died around June–July 861, mostly probably she died on 19 June 861 in al-Ja'fariyyah, Samarra.
+Her elder grandson, prince al-Muntasir, offered the funeral prayer and she was buried in the Friday Mosque.

 Her wealth was inherited by her grandchildren.